dev-xo/barebones-stack/README.md

 ## ❤️ Acknowledgments

-Simply wanna say Thank You!
-Im having a great time developing this stack and improving with each step!.<br />
+Simply wanna say thank you all!
+Im having a great time developing this stack.
+Remix is just amazing! ❤️<br />
 Some of the cool features that are implemented in the template are from [Indie Stack](https://github.com/remix-run/indie-stack)

 Also a big shout out to [@MichaelDeBoey](https://github.com/MichaelDeBoey).<br/>